-Closed-door leakage test (microwave measurement)
+Closed-door leakage test (microwave measurement):

 - 1) Grasp the probe of the survey instrument and hold it perpendicular to the gap between the door and the body of the oven. - 2) Move the probe slowly, not faster than 1 in./sec.
-(2.5 cm/sec.) along the gap, watching for the maximum indication on the meter. - 3) Check for leakage at the door screen, sheet metal seams and other accessible positions where the continuity of the metal has been breached (eg., around the switches, indicator, and vents).
-While testing for leakage around the door pull the door away from the front of the oven as far as is permitted by the closed latch assembly. - 4) Measure carefully at the point of highest leakage and make sure that the highest leakage is no greater than 4mW/cm2, and that the secondary interlock switch does turn the oven OFF before any door movement.
+(2.5 cm/sec.) along the gap, watching for the maximum indication on the meter - 3) Check for leakage at the door screen, sheet metal seams and other accessible positions where the continuity of the metal has been breached (eg., around the switches, indicator, and vents).

+While testing for leakage around the door, pull the door away from the front of the oven as far as is permitted by the closed - While testing for leakage around the door, pull the door away from the front of the oven as far as is permitted by the closed latch assembly. - 4) Measure carefully at the point of highest leakage and make sure that the highest leakage is no greater than 4mW/cm2, and that the primary interlock switch/secondary interlock relay does turn the oven OFF before any door movement.